WalkingMachine/sara_install/README.md

 1. Clone repo to your home ``` git clone https://github.com/WalkingMachine/sara_install.git ```
 2. Run the install script ``` ./sara_install/script/sara_installer.bash```
 3. Take a coffee break or a tea break its going to take a while.
+4. See the remote_setup script.
-4. Your are now ready to code.
+5. Your are now ready to code.

 ## Setup Remote